apache/activemq-artemis/docs/user-manual/en/examples.md

 -----------------------

-The `jms-completion-listener` example shows how to send a message asynchronously to Apache ActiveMQ and use a CompletionListener to be notified of the Broker receiving it.
+The `jms-completion-listener` example shows how to send a message asynchronously to Apache ActiveMQ Artemis and use a CompletionListener to be notified of the Broker receiving it.

 JMS Bridge
 ----------

-The `jms-brige` example shows how to setup a bridge between two standalone Apache ActiveMQ servers.
+The `jms-brige` example shows how to setup a bridge between two standalone Apache ActiveMQ Artemis servers.

 JMS Context
 -----------

-The `jms-context` example shows how to send and receive a message to a JMS Queue using Apache ActiveMQ by using a JMS Context.
+The `jms-context` example shows how to send and receive a message to a JMS Queue using Apache ActiveMQ Artemis by using a JMS Context.

 A JMSContext is part of JMS 2.0 and combines the JMS Connection and Session Objects into a simple Interface.